 Distance: 2.4km return

 Time: allow 1hr

-Details: Expansive views of Limestone Ridge, the historic Pilkington Quarry and old mine workings feature strongly on this walk.
+Details: Located in the Mount Etna section of the national park, expansive views of Limestone Ridge, the historic Pilkington Quarry and old mine workings feature strongly on this walk.
 Experience limestone landscapes before and after mining from Bench 9.
 The 1.2km track uphill to Bat Cleft is quite strenuous with many steps.
 Only relatively fit people should attempt this walk or join the Bat Cleft tour.
 Walk in the cooler months or early morning to avoid the heat.
-This track is closed to independent visitors during the bats’ breeding season from 1 November to the end of February.
+The track is closed to independent visitors during the bats’ breeding season from 1 November to the end of February.
 During this time, it is accessible only on a ranger-led guided tour (operating from early December to mid February).

-The Mount Etna walk is not suitable for strollers or prams.
+The Mount Etna trail is not suitable for strollers or prams.

 Experience the rush of thousands of tiny bats flashing past you at dusk during the ranger-guided tours.
 Little bent-wing bats fly out from their roost in Bat Cleft to feed, providing a spectacular natural show.

 The Bat Cleft tour takes you up Mount Etna, through remnant dry rainforest and limestone formations to the top of a disused mine.
 The track then descends across ancient limestone karst to Bat Cleft.
 Your guide will provide insight into the significance of the emergence flights and the Mount Etna area.

 Tours run for about three hours in the evening under torchlight along the Mount Etna trail (2.4km return).
 The track is steep and the walk strenuous and suitable for people with a reasonable level of fitness.
 Sections of the track have many steps.
 Children under 15 are welcome but must be under adult supervision.
 The track is not suitable for wheelchairs.